linziheng/pdtb-parser/README.md

 - Install the required libraries

-- If necessary change line 3 - 6 of src/variable.rb to point to your downloaded Stanford Parser, OpenNLP Tools, OpenNLP MaxEnt, and morpha.
+- If necessary change lines 3 - 6 of src/variable.rb to point to your downloaded Stanford Parser, OpenNLP Tools, OpenNLP MaxEnt, and morpha.

 ##Running the parser